ORNL-QCI/ExaTENSOR/GFC/README.md

- GFC heavily uses modern Fortran-2003 features which are implemented by a number of Fortran compilers, including GCC 5.3 and higher, Intel 17 and higher, IBM XL 15 and higher, and PGI 17 and higher.
-Unfortunately almost all above compilers may still have bugs in the implmentation of Fortran-2003 features.
-The recommended compiler versions
- are: Latest GFORTRAN (>7.2), Intel 18+, IBM XL 15+.
+ GFC heavily uses modern Fortran-2003 features which are implemented by a number of Fortran compilers, including GCC 5.3 and higher, Intel 17 and higher, IBM XL 15 and higher, PGI 17 and higher, and Cray.
+Unfortunately almost all above compilers may still have bugs in the implementation of Fortran-2003 features.
+GCC/8.0.0 has fixed a number of critical bugs (special thanks to Paul Thomas).
+Other compilers to try are: Intel 18+, IBM XL 15+, PGI 17.10+, latest Cray compiler.

 GENERAL INFORMATION:
  GFC provides a number of heterogeneous containers for higher-level